From ‘default yes’ to real delivery: lenders urge realism on planning reforms

 “A ‘default yes’ in policy doesn’t automatically translate into certainty of funding, faster progress through lender pipelines, or smoother completions — particularly where local authority interpretation and resourcing remain inconsistent.”

-“We expect increased focus on higher-density, transport-linked schemes, but these are typically the most complex to underwrite and deliver,” he added.
+Trowse expects policy changes to drive increased interest in higher-density, transport-linked schemes, but said these are often among the most complex to finance and deliver.

 “For brokers and developers, the key message is not to mistake policy ambition for improved execution: prioritise funders that genuinely understand land and planning risk, maintain conservative structures, and build realistic timelines into funding strategies.”